Axion Perturbations: A General Analytical Treatment: Adiabatic and Entropy Perturbations of Axion

 \subsection{Solution of the Axion Field Perturbation}

 We can understand the small-$k$ solution to the axion perturbation equation~\eqref{eq:perteq} quite generally in terms of the family of background solutions ${\bar \theta}(t, \theta_\text{ini}, {\dot \theta}_\text{ini})$, which are parametrized in terms of the initial homogeneous axion value $\theta_\text{ini}$ and its time derivative.
-Specifically, we find that, to good approximation, the general solution to linear order in perturbations at small $k$ has the form
+Specifically, we make the following assumptions: (i) we take the small-$k$ limit of~\eqref{eq:perteq}, (ii) we take the superhorizon perturbations $\Phi_{\kk}=\Psi_{\kk}$ to be of the adiabatic form in~\eqref{eq:weinbergAdiabMetric}, and (iii) we take the temperature perturbation $\delta T_{\kk}$ (when relevant) to also be of the adiabatic form~\eqref{eq:weinbergAdiabScalar} (we provide justification for these assumptions below).
+Then, we find the general solution of the form

 Here $A_{\kk}$, $B_{\kk}$, and $\zeta_{\kk}$ are constant in time.
-The last term, proportional to $\zeta_{\kk}$, follows from Weinberg's theorem and the corresponding general formula~\eqref{eq:weinbergAdiabScalar}.
-The first two terms, then, can be viewed as isocurvature contributions.
-They are solutions to the homogeneous perturbation equation, that is, to equation~\eqref{eq:perteq} in the small $k$ limit and neglecting the sources $\Phi_{\kk}$, $\Psi_{\kk}$, and $\delta T_{\kk}$.
-Weinberg's solution, on the other hand, depends crucially on these source terms.
-These source terms, in turn, are not simply constant but depend on $\thetai_{\kk}$ through Einstein's equations.
-As a result, it is not obvious that the use of Weinberg's solution~\eqref{eq:generalanalytic} remains valid when the isocurvature contributions are nonzero.
-We argue in Appendix~\ref{app:constantpotential} that this is, in fact, a good approximation provided that the axion is a subdominant contribution to the total energy density of the universe.
+This general solution is constructed as follows.
+The last term, proportional to $\zeta_{\kk}$, follows from Weinberg's theorem and the corresponding general formula~\eqref{eq:weinbergAdiabScalar}, giving the particular solution to~\eqref{eq:perteq}.
+The remaining terms are obtained by solving the homogeneous operator (i.e., sourceless equation) in~\eqref{eq:perteq}, which can be derived by recognizing the similarities between the homogeneous operators in~\eqref{eq:perteq} and~\eqref{eq:background}, of which $\bar{\theta}(t)$ is a solution.
+These first two terms, then, give rise to the isocurvature contributions.
+Thus, combined with the particular solution (the term proportional to $\zeta_{\kk}$), the general solution in~\eqref{eq:generalanalytic} gives the most general \textit{exact} solution to~\eqref{eq:perteq} in the small-$k$ limit (with the metric and temperature perturbations taken as fixed sources).